yoavami/cryptography/README.md

 ## Learning

-All the courses and materials are used are listed here.
+All courses and materials used are listed here.

 ### Coursera